 Forecasting What You Have and What You Expect

 On the first day of a quarter, you make a sales forecast based on what you currently have in your pipeline.
 This is called the Inter-Quarter Forecast.
 It represents only a portion of your total forecast.
 The rest of your forecast is comprised of deals that are not in the pipeline on Day 1, but will arrive and win within the quarter.
 This is called the Intra-Quarter Forecast.
 The proportion of Inter-Quarter to Intra-Quarter depends on your sales cycle.
 If you have a 45-day sales cycle, for example, 50% of your forecast might be Intra-Quarter.

-Inter-Quarter Forecast – The forecast based on the value of your existing pipeline on the first day of the quarter.
+Inter-Quarter Forecast – The forecast is based on the value of your existing pipeline on the first day of the quarter.

-Intra-Quarter Forecast – The forecast based on the expectation of deals that will arrive and close in the quarter.
+Intra-Quarter Forecast – The forecast is based on the expectation of deals that will arrive and close in the quarter.

 Total Forecast – Inter-Quarter + Intra-Quarter + Won